scriptPilot/github-backup/README.md

 ## In Scope

 - ✅ Repositories: cloned, public and private ones
-- ✅ Issues: including comments and images
+- ✅ Issues: including comments and images, open and closed ones
 - ✅ User: details and starred repositories

 ## In Progress